microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 }
 ```

+To see the feature in action, open a file for a language that has a semantic token provider available (currently TypeScript & JavaScript) and you will see that each identifier in the code now gets the color of the symbol it references (consts, parameters, types..).

 ### As a theme author, do I need to change my theme to make it work with semantic highlighting?

-Only built-in themes show semantic highlighting out-of the box.
+Yes, only built-in themes show semantic highlighting out-of the box.
 All other themes need to opt-in to semantic highlighting by a new property in the theme file:

 ```
 "semanticHighlighting": true
 ```

-Language extensions like TypeScript report semantic tokens.
+When set, language extensions like TypeScript start reporting semantic tokens.

 Each semantic token is described by a token type, any number of token modifiers and a language.
-There's a (standard set)[https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-classification] of types and modifiers.
+There's a [standardized set](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-classification) of semantic types and modifiers, but languages can also define new and derived types and modifiers.

-Color themes can [write rules](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#theming) directly against the token types, modifiers and language.
+Color themes can [write rules](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#theming) directly against these semantic token types, modifiers and language.

-Alternatively, if a theme does not contain a rule for given token, VSCode will [map](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-scope-map) the token to a TextMate scopes and look for a matching TextMate rule in the theme.
+Alternatively, if a theme does not contain a semantic theming rule for a token, VSCode will use a [mapping from semantic token to a TextMate scopes](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-scope-map) and look up the color in the themes TextMate rules.

-Here's an example how theme write rules for token types and modifiers:
+Here's an example how theme can write theming rules for semantic token types and modifiers:

 ```
 "semanticTokenColors": {